Skip to Content

 There is nothing that tastes quite the same as samphire, its flavour is really quite salty and it also adds a little sourness.

-You could replace it in this recipe with everything from fine beans to asparagus which all make delicious additions.
+You could replace it in this recipe with everything from fine beans to asparagus, which all make delicious additions.

 However, you will need to add a little more salt and reduce the sugar.
 I would recommend reducing the sugar by a quarter and adding saltiness with a little fish sauce added to taste.

-Can I use onion instead of shallot?
+Can I use an onion instead of a shallot?

 Can I use tamarind concentrate rather than a block of tamarind?